 1. Transfer of hormones from mother:

 The transfer of maternal hormones from breast milk to the baby is often considered a reason for baby acne (3).
 In case a newborn displays acne within a few hours of birth then the transfer of hormones could have happened through the placenta in the womb.
+It is speculated that these hormones may affect the baby’s sebum production.
+An excessive sebum production can clog the pores and cause acne.

 Breast milk is the safest food for a baby, even if it is laden with maternal hormones.
 It is never known to cause any skin problems.
 In fact, it improves the baby’s resistance thanks to its antibodies.